American imperialism: Military alliances

-Scholars label the US network of alliances as "hub-and-spokes" system where the United States is the "hub."
-Spokes do not directly interrelate between and among themselves, but all are bound to the same hub.
-The "hub-and-spokes" analogy is used in the comparative studies of empires.
-By contrast to earlier empires, however, the American "imperial" presence was largely welcome.
-Ostrovsky says that although all earlier empires, especially persistent empires, were in a measure by bargain, cooperation and invitation, in the post-1945 world this took an extreme form.
-In 1989, Samuel Huntington counted that most democratic states of the world entered "hegemonic" alliances and Charles Krauthammer summarized that "Europe achieved the single greatest transfer of sovereignty in world history."
-Krauthammer meant West Europe.
-Just as he published this summary, East Europe followed suit.
-In 2009, France reintegrated into the NATO Command.
+However, American influence was largely welcomed.
+Ostrovsky claimed that although all earlier empires, especially persistent empires, were in some measure by bargain, cooperation and invitation, in the post-1945 world this took an extreme form.
+In 1989, political scientist Huntington stated that most democratic states entered "hegemonic" alliances, while Krauthammer stated that "[Western] Europe achieved the single greatest transfer of sovereignty in world history."